qianwei-yin/info6250-full-stack-web-dev/README.md

-# INFO6150 - UX Engineering
+# INFO6250 - Web Dev Tools and Methods

 This repository is how you will receive and submit your assignments and projects.